Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 As it turns out, the color of the yolk depends on what the hen eats (and specifically on the pigments in the feed).
 Pastured hens tend to eat more pigmented foods, and the yolk reflects that.

 Many of the pigments come from carotenoids, and not all of them are essential nutrients.
-But many of them have antioxidant properties, and some of them are essential substances (such as beta carotene) that our body converts into vitamin A.
+But many of them have antioxidant properties, and some of them are essential substances (such as beta carotene) that our bodies convert into vitamin A.

 As a result, the color itself is not a direct indication of quality or nutritional value.
 But knowing that, generally speaking, only pasture-raised hens eat pigmented food, it’s undoubtedly an indirect indication of higher nutritional value.